 Here are commonly asked questions.
 If you would like more information, please call us at 1-800-228-5327.

 We focus on teaching kids HOW to learn.
 Our methodology begins with the individual student.
 We help them understand the science behind how the brain processes information and identify how they learn best.
 Teaching your child about the qualities of their preferred learning style opens the door to their full potential.
-Once they identify themselves as a visual, auditory, or kinesthetic learner we then teach them how to effectively take notes, memorize information, and excel on tests by utilizing their preferred learning style as well as enhancing their use of the other styles to maximize their learning.
+Once they identify their predominant learning style—visual, auditory, or kinesthetic—we teach them how to effectively take notes, memorize information, and excel on tests by utilizing their preferred learning style as well as enhancing their use of the other styles to maximize their learning.

-The experience is developed to maximize the learning and growth for every student.
-Throughout SuperCamp, our focus is to empower your child with critical21st Century Skills (communication, critical thinking, creativity, collaboration, etc.) that are a vital part of the new Common Core State Standards and demanded today by teachers
+The SuperCamp experience is designed to maximize learning and growth for every student.
+Throughout SuperCamp, our focus is to empower your child with critical 21st century skills (communication, critical thinking, creativity, collaboration, etc.) that are a vital part of the standards required today of all students.

 Building confidence can do wonders for a child.
 We inspire your son or daughter to develop higher levels of competence by creating what researchers call “success moments.”
 When adolescents experience these success moments over and over and over again—as they do at SuperCamp—they build up their belief in their ability to achieve, and ultimately increase their self-esteem, confidence, and motivation.